As crucial vote looms, Sky reveals NZ Rugby must hold shares for at least two years

 Sky detailed the provision ahead of its annual meeting this morning, which will see shareholders vote on a special resolution to approve a new five-year Sanzaar deal - covering All Blacks, Super Rugby and Mitre 10 Cup games.

-As part of the deal, said to be worth a total $400m (not figure has been given), NZ Rugby will take a 5 per cent stake in Sky.
+As part of the deal, said to be worth a total $400m (no figure has been given), NZ Rugby will take a 5 per cent stake in Sky.

 If approved, the shares will be issued on November 1.